openaps/docs/docs/docs/Build Your Rig/pi-install.md

 **************************
-At this time, the master installation of oref0 is not compatible with the the newest Raspian system kernels.
-So, instead of proceeding with the setup script, press `control-c` to cancel the setup script.
+If you are here - you should be building a rig with a Pi HAT.
+Instead of proceeding with the setup script, press `control-c` to cancel the setup script.

 Reboot your rig by entering `reboot`.
 This will end your ssh session.
 Give your rig time to reboot, reconnect to wifi, and then login to the rig again.
 This time the rig will be using the rig name you chose before in the setup so use `ssh root@yourrigname.local` (or Putty equivalent for Windows users).